mikewest/origin-api/README.md

 > [!IMPORTANT]
-> This landed in HTML as https://html.spec.whatwg.org/multipage/browsers.html#the-origin-interface; so this repo is no longer necessary or helpful.
+> This landed in HTML as https://html.spec.whatwg.org/multipage/browsers.html#the-origin-interface; so this repo is no longer necessary or helpful for anything other than historical context.

 ---